PipedreamHQ/docs/docs/destinations/README.md

 Events are delivered to Destinations _asynchronously_ — that is, separate from the execution of your workflow. **This means you're not waiting for network or connection I/O in the middle of your function, which can be costly**.

 Some Destination payloads, like HTTP, are delivered within seconds.
 For other Destinations, like S3 and SQL, we collect individual events into a batch and send the batch to the Destination.
-See the [docs for a given Destination](#available-destinations) for the relevant batch delivery frequency.
+See the [docs for a specific Destination](#available-destinations) for the relevant batch delivery frequency.

 <Footer />